Timeframe: October 2017 – January 2021

 Major Findings / Contributions

 - Over the course of three years, we conducted redundancy elimination studies on data going to / from the wireless controller gateway at the University Relations (Development) tent.
 This tent hosts several hundred individuals to which we offer courtesy high-speed WiFi (802.11ac) during a multi-hour tailgate for the purpose of data analysis as related to redundancy elimination and other research topics.
 In earlier work analyzing redundancy as observed both in prior tailgates as well as a commuter train to / from Chicago, we have observed relatively lower levels than expected in terms of redundancy.
 Most importantly, we have observed further decreases as both video as well as HTTPS prevalence have dramatically redundancy.
 Our general conclusion is that passive extraction of redundancy is unlikely to be effective by either in-line elimination or for any gains from D2D-based exchanges.

 - Generally, D2D-based exchanges are unlikely to be significantly advantageous in practice for the purposes of significant reductions in bandwidth.
 The sparsity of content makes it difficult to discern what to share (from a D2D perspective) and further complications from Apple / Google in terms of simple longitudinal app execution make it unlikely to this to be feasibly deployable / realizable.
 As such, we conclude that push-based architectures with an eye towards pre-staging (MEC-driven or cloud-driven) for content likely makes more sense than on-demand content.
 The sole exception remains synchronous content best done by multicast but experiences from our stadium venue point to even that synchrony being push-able (replays versus live watching).

 - While we had intended to re-architect our ScaleBox code in Go to do redundancy elimination to a new / more flexible platform that will offer PASS services in a portable / easy to stand up context (Docker container for servers / MEC deployment), that effort unfortunately has not entirely panned out.
-We do intend to eventually transition but were not able to do this successfully under this effort.
-We do still plan to release the PASS components in mid-to-late June (2020) via GitHub with the code released via the MS-PL (Microsoft Public License).
+Work on our full framework does continue and we do still plan to release the PASS components next year (2022) via GitHub with the code released via the MS-PL (Microsoft Public License).